-The AMA-PCPI has worked collaboratively on this measure set with the AMA-PCPI-Consumer Purchaser Panel (CPP), which comprises representatives from the patient, consumer, and purchaser communities.
+The AMA-PCPI has worked collaboratively on this measure set with the AMA-PCPI-Consumer Purchaser Panel (CPP), comprising representatives from the patient, consumer, and purchaser community.
 The panel strongly supports this measure and applauds the inclusion of it at the level of the individual clinician.
-The CPP states this important measure of appropriateness can help to reduce c-section rates.
-Inappropriate c-sections can be harmful to mother and child and are a source of rising medical costs.
-In addition, the work group included member representatives from consumer groups, patient advocacy groups, and a health plan.
+The CPP states this important measure of addressing obesity can help to reduce adverse maternal and neonatal outcomes, as well as reduce medical costs.
+In addition, the workgroup included member representatives from consumer groups, patient advocacy groups, and a health plan.